SupreethKunder/Django-REST-CRUD/README.md

 # Django-CRUD
-A sample CRUD API written in Django framework over a particular product
+A sample CRUD API written in Django framework for a sample product